oakmac/cljs101/README.md

 ## Exercise Directions

-You will be writing in the `.cljs` files found in `src-cljs/cljs101/exercises/` folder.
+You will be writing in the `.cljs` files found in the `src-cljs/cljs101/exercises/` folder.

 Open the file `src-cljs/cljs101/exercises/ex101_def_forms.cljs` in your text editor and follow the instructions in the code.